inria-thoth/cyanure/doc/sphinx/source/welcome.rst

      copy as well.
    * **Arsenic implements fast algorithms.** Arsenic builds upon two algorithmic principles: (i) variance-reduced stochastic optimization; (ii) Nesterov of Quasi-Newton acceleration.
 Variance-reduced stochastic optimization algorithms are now popular, but tend to perform poorly when the objective function is badly conditioned.
 We observe large gains when combining these approaches with Quasi-Newton.
    * **Arsenic only depends on your BLAS implementation.** Arsenic does not depend on external libraries, except a BLAS library and numpy for Python.
 We show how to link with OpenBlas and Intel MKL in the python package, but any other BLAS implementation will do.
-   * **Arsenic can handle many combinations of loss and regularization functions.** Arsenic can handle a vast combination of loss functions (logistic, square, squared hinge, multiclass logistic) with regularization functions (:math:`\ell_2`, :math:`\ell_1`, elastic-net, fused lasso, multi-task group lasso).
+   * **Arsenic can handle many combinations of loss and regularization functions.** Arsenic can handle a vast combination of loss functions (logistic, square, squared hinge, multiclass logistic) with regularization functions (:math:`\ell_2`, :math:`\ell_1`, elasticnet, fused lasso, multi-task group lasso).
    * **Arsenic provides optimization guarantees.** We believe that reproducibility is important in research.
 For this reason, knowing if you have solved your problem when the algorithm stops is important.
 Arsenic provides such a guarantee with a mechanism called duality gap.
    * **Arsenic is easy to use.** We have developed a very simple API, relatively close to scikit-learn's API, and provide also compatibility functions with scikit-learn in order to use Arsenic with minimum effort.
    * **Arsenic should not be only for Python.** A python interface is provided for the C++ code, but it should be feasible to develop an interface for any language with a C++ API, such as R or Matlab.
 We are planning to develop such interfaces in the future.